liu00497/liu00497.github.io/readme.md

 Challenge #2:
 I had trouble making the layout.
 It wouldn't go in the spots I wanted it to.
+The footer would be in the middle of the page for some reason.

 Solution #2:
-I had to built the website horizontally.
+I had to build the website horizontally. for the upper portion.
 However, I couldn't figure out how to make the right side of the ABOUT page vertical.
 When I did, the icons disappeared.

+Also, I had to get rid of some divs and make sure other selectors did nott have unneccessary margins and padding.

 Challenge #3: Relating to previous assignments, I had major organization issues becauses the selectors in CSS were scattered, and a lot of things